Battery Packs With AC Outlets Are Finally Starting To Get Affordable

 Obviously, these are larger and more expensive than USB-only battery packs with, but these can power laptops, fans, lamps, and other stuff via via built-in AC outlets (100W on the larger model, 65W on the smaller).
 That’s an amazing convenience for long trips, conferences, or anywhere else that power is at a premium.
 And of course, you also get USB ports as well, in both standard and USB-C flavors.

-At $99 for 27,000mAh, or $70 for 20,100mAh, you’ll certainly be paying a premium for that power outlet, but if you’ve been waiting for a product like this for years, it’ll be money well spent.
+At $97 for 27,000mAh (with promo code USAPB055), or $67 for 20,100mAh (with code USAPB054), you’ll certainly be paying a premium for that power outlet, but if you’ve been waiting for a product like this for years, it’ll be money well spent.